robsonrjan/GitLooker/README.md

 Enabled powershell .

-To install -> download latest release version and go to GitLookerSetup\Release for MSI installable package.
+To install -> download latest release version and go to GitLookerSetup/bin/Release for MSI installable package.